Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/meta-pixel.md

 #### Configure mappings (recommended)

-For newer versions of the Meta Pixel destination, you can map Amplitude properties to fields in Meta Pixel that will be included in the `user_data` array and used for conversions.
+For newer versions of the Meta Pixel destination, you can map Amplitude properties to fields in Meta Pixel to use for better conversions.
 If you don't configure mappings, or are using an older version that doesn't support mapping, the default values described below are used instead.

 1. Click the **Mappings** tab, then click **Edit**.
 2. Select a **External ID**.
 This is a unique identifier for users in Meta Pixel.
-It defaults to Amplitude **User ID** (`user_id`).
 3. Select as many other mappings as possible for best possible conversion results.
 4. Save when finished.